quantumRatio/quantumRatio.github.io/index.md

 ## Who are we?

 We provide elegant solutions to industries hardest questions.
-Utilzing quantum computing, AI, and optimization we can enchance any industry with our solutions developed in house and for our clients.
+Utilzing quantum computing, ML, and optimization we can enchance any industry with a costumer centric approach.

 Our algorithms are open source so anyone can play with them, always looking to collaborate with anyone who has passion to code.

 ### Our Solutions

-Currently we are building solutions for the fintech, biotech, atmospheric science, and computer security.
+Currently we are building solutions for fintech, biotech, atmospheric science, and computer security.

 In the past we have developed open source algorithms for qsharp, scipy, and REALOP.